lemald/stringlines/README.md

 stored in a simple SQLite databse.
 A second program queries this data and uses Gnuplot to produce the final output.

+Please note that this is a purely personal project despite the fact that I am affiliated with the MBTA as of this writing.

 ## Usage

 ### Polling